KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 .. _change_speed_of_a_clip:

-Change speed of a clip
+Change Speed of a Clip
 ----------------------

 .. versionadded:: 19.08